Pylons/pyramid/docs/narr/traversal.rst

 however, if only because it requires the construction and maintenance of a graph, and it requires the developer to think about mapping URLs to code in terms of traversing the graph.
-(How's *that* for self-referential! ;-) That said, for developers comfortable with Zope, in particular, and comfortable with hierarchical data stores like ZODB, mapping a URL to a graph traversal it's a natural way to think about creating a web application.
+(How's *that* for self-referential! ;-) That said, for developers comfortable with Zope (and comfortable with hierarchical data stores like ZODB), mapping a URL to a graph traversal is a natural way to think about creating a web application.

 In essence, the choice to use graph traversal vs. URL dispatch is largely religious in some sense.
 Graph traversal dispatch probably